csp200/lessons/lessons/02-search.md

 - `fd`: search for files by name
   - e.g., `fd prog`
 - `fzf`: fuzzily search for files by name (interactivtely)

+## Some notes

+- when using pagers like `less`/`bat`, here are some useful keys:
+  - arrow keys move you up/down -- alternatively, use the 'j' and 'k' keys to move up and down
+  - search for text by hitting the '/' key, typing the search text, then hitting enter -- after that, hit the 'n' key to repeat the search
+  - hit the 'q' key to quit the pager